kaspermarstal/BrainNet/README.md

 $ ./google-cloud.sh --create-gpu-instance
 ```

-SSH into the instance once it is up and running and invoke `experiment.sh` from there.
+SSH into the instance once it is up and running, clone, and invoke `experiment.sh` from there.